 Uber drivers and the Uber company have a somewhat complicated liability.
 Generally speaking, an Uber driver is an independent contractor, and as such, carries his or her own insurance.
 However, if a driver’s app is on and they’re at fault, then yes you may be able to sue them.
 If you can sue Uber directly, then they have 1 million in coverage.
-Sounds straight forward, right?
+Sounds straightforward, right?
 This is actually where it gets complicated.
-According to Florida rideshare accident attorney if the driver is at fault, then there are three sources of insurance that apply during different circumstances.
+According to a Florida rideshare accident attorney if the driver is at fault, then there are three sources of insurance that apply during different circumstances.

-- If the driver is not on duty, meaning not available for a pick-up, then Uber has zero liability and the insurance of the driver is in play.
+- If the driver is not on duty, meaning not available for a pick-up.
+Then Uber has zero liability and the insurance of the driver is in play.

-- If the driver is available for pick-up but does not have a passenger, then the Uber driver’s own insurance pays for any damage, however, Uber’s $1 million policy turns into an underinsured policy.
+- If the driver is available for pick-up but does not have a passenger.
+Then the Uber driver’s own insurance pays for any damage, however, Uber’s $1 million policy turns into an underinsured policy.
 This means that if the court awards damages over the driver’s policy limits, then Uber will pay the difference.